Church of San Giacomo in Tavella

 Itinerari nel Rojale

-The votive chapel of San Giacomo is in Romanesque style and stands isolated in the countryside of Ribis.
-It dates back to the 13th century and was raised in the second half of the 1400s, leaving the internal apse unchanged.
+The votive Church of San Giacomo, built in Romanesque style, stands in isolation in the countryside of Ribis.
+It dates back to the 13th century and was raised in height during the second half of the 15th century, while preserving the original internal apse.

-On the southern elevation, there is a lunette-shaped skylight.
+On the southern elevation, a round-arched window opens to provide light.

-The interior is a single nave with a roof supported by wooden trusses, and a rectangular presbytery with a barrel vault.
+The interior consists of a single nave with exposed wooden trusses and a rectangular presbytery covered by a barrel vault.